zulfadlizainal/nr-dimensioning/Part 1 Operating Band, Frame Structure/README.md

 # Part 1 - Operating Band, Frame Structure
-Simulations for NR Operating Bands
+Simulations on the topics of NR Operating Bands and Frame Structures

 ### List of Simulations